What is the Admission process?

 - Learn more about the Differences Between Conventional Education and Walden’s Path Constructivist/Progressive Education.

 Is your approach similar to Montessori or Waldorf Education?

 - While there may be a few aspects which look similar to Montessori or Waldorf education, our approach and philosophy are very different.

 - Individualised or Personalised learning is an approach that offers pedagogy, curriculum, and learning environment to meet the individual child’s learning ability and pace.
 In an Individualised learning environment, the learning objectives and content, as well as the method and pace may all vary from child to child.
 It is not to be confused with private learning (one-to-one tuition).

 What is Pedagogy of Play?

 - The play is central to how children learn: the way they make sense of their world; the way they form and explore friendships; the way they shape and test intellectual, social, emotional, and ethical ideas.
-Research has proved beyond doubt the importance of play in child’s development.
+Research has proved beyond doubt the importance of play in a child’s development.
 Yet little effort is made to put play at the centre of schooling.
 Read more about Playful Learning.

 Where can I learn more about your approach to Higher Grades?

 - From Walden’s Path | The Magnet School website.